potassco/fastlane/doc/content/guide.rst

 Encoding
 ----------

-The corresponding encoding is located in :file:`./examples/golf_demo.lp` and can be divided into three parts.
+The corresponding encoding is located in :file:`./examples/golf_demo.lp` and can be divided into two parts.
 The first part represents the basic clingo encoding of the problem, seen below.

 .. code-block::